Learn more about our FREE COVID-19 Patient Support Program for chronic illness patients and their loved ones.

 Once you’re fully vaccinated, remember there is an additional measure you can take to protect yourself that wasn’t available at the beginning of the pandemic.

-You should also discuss treatment options with your doctor ahead of any potential infection.
+You should discuss treatment options with your doctor ahead of any potential infection.
 This will help you spring into action and get fast-acting drugs to halt the virus replication in your body once you start experiencing symptoms.

 For instance, the drug Paxlovid is meant to treat mild to moderate COVID-19 in adults and pediatric patients (age 12 and up) who have tested positive and are at high risk for progression to severe COVID-19, including hospitalization or death, per the U.S. Food & Drug Administration.
-However, it needs to be taken within five days of symptom onset.

 It is not authorized for patients who are already hospitalized, as a preventive measure before or after exposure to COVID-19, or for use longer than five days.